hariharankailas/real-world/README.md

 3 Charts - Area Chart, Line Chart, Line Bar Chart

-Persist Data - LocalStorage makes sure the user can log back into find his performance data
+Persist Data - sessionStorage makes sure the user can log back into find his performance data

 Responsive - Website is ready to be viewed on Mobile, Desktop and Tablets